 Problems such as collapsed veins happen as a result of morphine injections.
 Depression and other mental disorders are the result of the chemical imbalance that morphine addiction causes in the brain.
 Without proper treatment, these issues become life-threatening side effects.
 Also, it’s easy for people to overdose on morphine when they abuse it.

-Morphine Addiction Treatment Center at Crest View Recovery
+Morphine Addiction Treatment Center at Crest View Recovery in Asheville, NC

 Crest View Recovery Center wants to provide the tools that you need for successful, ongoing sobriety.
 Our friendly staff aims to show you how to avoid relapse after leaving rehab.
 To accomplish this mission, we offer a wide range of substance abuse treatment programs, including: